 We would also ask that clients communicate the same to us in terms of any continuity issues that could impact projects from their end.

 We’re lucky to be in a strong position financially as a business, and have spent the last few years building a business capable of weathering a storm.

-Whilst working extensively with B2B technology companies, we also have clients in a diverse range of sectors, and the majority are not particularly impacted by the short term impact of Coronavirus.
-Medium/long term could be more complicated for every business, regardless of their sector.
+Whilst working extensively with B2B technology companies, we also have clients in a diverse range of sectors such as charities & publishers, and the majority of our clients have fortunately not been acutely impacted by the short term impact of Coronavirus.
+Of course the medium to long term view could be more complicated for every business, regardless of their sector.
 Shocks to the system always lower confidence which takes time to rebuild.

-Only time will tell whether we can continue to outperform the general market conditions and grow organically as we always have done since we began.
+Only time will tell whether we can continue to outperform the general market conditions and grow organically as we always have done since we were founded.

 In the meantime, I can promise: